FerchaPombo/finditberlin/README.md

 #### Python Validation

 Python code was validated with the Code Institute [Python Linter](https://pep8ci.herokuapp.com/).
-Subsequently, I tested the following Python files:
+Subsequently, I tested the following Python files with some minor spaceing mentions:

 * blog/admin.py - Passed with no errors or warnings reported
-* forms.py - Passed with no errors reported
+* blog/forms.py - Passed with no errors reported
-models.py - No errors or warnings reported test_forms.py - No errors or warnings reported urls.py - No errors or warnings reported views.py - No errors or warnings reported
+* blog/models.py - No errors or warnings reported
+* blog/urls.py - No errors or warnings reported
+* blog/views.py - No errors or warnings reported

 #### Lighthouse Testing